Oye-Ved/chatbee/README.md

-# chatbee
-chat bot
-chatbee_kzilla
-CLI Chat with Websockets Real-time communication is essential in the digital era.
+ChatBee : CLI Chat with Websockets
- Your task is to develop a Command Line Interface (CLI) chat application using Websockets that allows users to have interactive conversations seamlessly.
-Suggested Tasks You're encouraged to choose any suitable backend technology for building the CLI chat application with Websockets.
-Popular choices include Node.js, Python, or Go lang.
-Code cleanliness and maintainability are vital.
-Follow a structured architecture like MVC, MVVM, etc., and avoid monolithic single-file code.
-Although WebSocket libraries are commonly used, feel free to select any technology stack that aligns with your expertise for implementing Websockets.

-  Bonus Tasks While not mandatory, incorporating test cases into your application will be highly valued and highlight your commitment to code quality.
-Database integration is also a plus.
-Providing clear documentation on the chosen tech stack and architectural decisions will enhance the overall quality of your project.
-Ensure your CLI chat application is well-documented for usage, setup, and any additional functionalities through a README.md file or similar method.

-  Additional Notes Share your functional code through a public GitHub repository and create a comprehensive README.md file that offers clear instructions.
-If you deploy the application and provide thorough documentation, your project will receive extra recognition.
+Introduction
+ChatBee KZilla is a Command Line Interface (CLI) chat application that utilizes Websockets for real-time communication.
+This project aims to provide a seamless and interactive conversation experience for users.

+Getting Started
+Prerequisites
+Node.js (version 14 or higher)
+npm (version 6 or higher)
+WebSocket library (ws)
+Running the Project
+Clone the repository: git clone https://github.com/your-username/chatbee-kzilla.git Install dependencies: npm install
+Start the server: node server.js
+Open a new terminal window and run the client: node client.js Configuration
+Edit the config.json file to customize the WebSocket connection settings.
+Features
+Real-time messaging using Websockets
+Interactive CLI interface for users to chat
+Support for multiple users and conversations Contributing
+Fork the repository and create a new branch for your feature or fix.
+Submit a pull request with a clear description of your changes.
+Report any issues or bugs using the GitHub issue tracker.
+License
+This project is licensed under the MIT License.
+See LICENSE for details.

+Bonus Features
+Unit testing using Jest
+Database integration using MongoDB
+Clear documentation on the chosen tech stack and architectural decisions Deployment
+This application is deployed on a public GitHub repository.
+Follow the instructions in the Getting Started section to run the application locally.

+Additional Resources
+WebSocket library documentation
+Node.js documentation
+MongoDB documentation
+Would you like me to elaborate on any of these sections or add anything else to the README file?